Program Description and Curriculum

 The Bachelor of Applied Arts and Sciences (BAAS) is a 120 semester credit hour (SCH) degree program that recognizes and values occupational learning.
 BAAS recognizes learning acquired in a career, the military, or a technical degree program transferred from the community college.
 The program is designed to facilitate degree completion by accepting several forms of nontraditional /occupational education.
 The major of the program, Applied Arts and Sciences, permits students to select a track of study that can incorporate one or more subject areas.
 The 120-hour program is comprised of the following:

-- Occupational/Technical Credit - transferred from the community college or 6 to 24 semester credit hours achieved through portfolio assessment.
+- Occupational/Technical Credit – SCH transferred from the community or technical college or up to 24 semester credit hours achieved through portfolio assessment.

-- BAAS Foundational Courses - 9 SCH of upper division coursework.
-These courses must be taken in the following order:
+- BAAS Foundational Courses – 13 SCH in applied arts and sciences coursework.
+These courses must be taken in the following order after satisfactory completion of ENGL 1301:

-- Professional Development Complement - 24 SCH of upper division coursework.
+- Professional Development Complement - 18 SCH of upper division coursework earned through coursework or course-match portfolio assessment.
 Choose one of the following fields in which to specialize:

 - Behavioral Sciences